makrai/notes/huang2104-factual-absive-summ.md

   * Then SpanFact selects spans in the source document to replace corresponding mask tokens based on the understanding of the source document
-  * successfully corrects about 26% factually inconsistent summaries and wrongly corrupts less than 1% factually consistent summaries.
-However,
+  * successfully corrects about 26% factually inconsistent summaries and wrongly corrupts less than 1% factually consistent summaries
 * Simpler than SpanFact, Cao+ [2020] propose an End-to-End fact corrector, which
   * can correct more types of errors
   * by fine-tuning pre-trained language model BART [Lewis+ 2020] with artificial data
     * corrupted summary as input.
-The output is the corrected summary.
-Even
+The output is the corrected summary
   * though conceptually this method could correct more errors than Span-Fact, not outperform SpanFact in human evaluation result
 * Both of Dong+ [2020] and Cao+ [2020] construct artificial training data